Lip Reconstruction: Anatomy, Indications, & Algorithm

-Lip reconstruction is guided by defect location, size and depth.
-This article details the local flap, free flap and primary closure options for lip reconstruction.
+Lip reconstruction is guided by defect location, size, and depth.
+This article details the local flap, free flap, and primary closure options for lip reconstruction.

 Summary Card

-The lip is composed of skin, muscle and mucosa.
+The lip is composed of skin, muscle, and mucosa.
 Its blood supply is the labial arteries.

 Restore the layers of the lip.
-Key landmarks to preserve include the philtrum, modiolus, cupid's bow and vermillion.
+Key landmarks to preserve include the philtrum, modiolus, cupid's bow, and vermillion.

-Primary Closure
+Primary Lip Closure in Lip Reconstruction

 Defects <1/3 of the lip and appropriate soft tissue laxity.